reruo321/Deep-Learning-Practice/003-Initializing-Neural-Network/README.md

 Last, pass NumPy array of input data to the *fit()* method in the model.

 ## 3.3 Deep Learning Computer Setting
+It is preferred to use GPU than CPU, but there is also an option to use AWS EC2 GPU instance or Google Cloud platform.
+Unix is the best OS to select, so Windows users will get benefit by setting dual booting with Ubuntu.
+Tensorflow, CNTK, or Theano must be installed to use Keras.
+(This book will use Tensorflow mainly.)

+###